gergo-labanics-optahaul/zustand-jotai/poc/zustand-jotai/zustand.md

 ### Introduction
 A small, fast, and scalable bearbones state management solution.
 Zustand has a comfy API based on hooks.
 It isn't boilerplatey or opinionated, but has enough convention to be explicit and flux-like.
-- Immutable state model
+- Hook based stores
-- Supports both primitive and object based states
+- Supports primitives, objects, and functions

 ### Hooks
 - useStore